The Needs We're Taught to Hide — Why Men Suppress Intimacy and Women Suppress Autonomy

 People-pleasing ensures connection, while silently hoping someone will notice and care for her needs in return, but ultimately always leads to resentment.

-Drama or manipulation can force attention and consideration, a distorted form of asserting importance, but often leads to abandonment.
+Drama or manipulation can force attention and consideration, a distorted form of having agency, but often leads to abandonment.

 Self-sacrifice wins approval, which mimics significance even as it erases the self.